 Hi @abhieonweb, welcome on CodeChef

-My opinion is, that entering easy section and sorting problems by number of “Successful Submission” descending (click on link in table header) is the best place to start.
+My opinion is, that entering beginner section and sorting problems by number of “Successful Submission” descending (click on link in table header) is the best place to start.
 It simply means that those problems are the easiest one.
 I’m not a newbie (I participated in more than 100 contests on TopCoder), but I’m using this approach in long contest and short contest here on CodeChef too

 I believe, that if you solve first 10 problems, probably you will solve at least one in CodeChef long contest.